simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 05 2025 2005 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 06-Apr 08 2025
+Radio Blackout Forecast for Apr 07-Apr 09 2025

-              Apr 06        Apr 07        Apr 08
+              Apr 07        Apr 08        Apr 09
-R1-R2           60%           60%           55%
+R1-R2           55%           55%           55%
-R3 or greater   15%           10%           10%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong), over 06-08 Apr.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```